UsabilityEngineering/ux-portfolio-xenithkain/j01/README.md

 <img src="hanger.jpg" alt="sketch_1" width="400"/>

 Overall the item shows good **readability**, and **learnability**, which allowed me to, other than the timer, figure out the product very fast.
+Though I feel one place they could do better is in the remote, if you look it has spots for buttons that do nothing.
+They dont click, which means there is not button underneath, its just a sticker.